OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **max_freeze_age**\  (all)

- Checks oldest database in transaction age.
+ Checks oldest database by transaction age.

- Critical and Warning thresholds are optionnal.
+ Critical and Warning thresholds are optional.
 They accept either a raw number or percentage for PostgreSQL 8.2 and more.
 If percentage is given, the thresholds are computed based on the "autovacuum_freeze_max_age" parameter.
  100% means some table(s) reached the maximum age and will trigger an autovacuum